omundy/learn-javascript/topics/async/async.md

 ## Event Handlers

-If you have used event listeners or jQuery then you are already know <a href="https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Introducing#event_handlers" target="_blank">Event Handlers</a>.
+If you have used event listeners then you are already know <a href="https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Introducing#event_handlers" target="_blank">Event Handlers</a>.

 ```js
 // vanilla JS